dd0sxx/sapience/packages/api/src/auction/README.md

 - Connects to the WebSocket endpoint
 - Listens for `auction.started` messages
-- Automatically calculates taker collateral as 50% of maker collateral
+- Automatically calculates short collateral as 50% of long collateral
 - Submits bids with proper mint data structure
 - Handles bid acknowledgments and bid updates